Sonified/Plotbot/docs/captains_logs/captains_log_2025-05-18.md

    - Discovered an inconsistent data state where `proton.sun_dist_rsun.data` is available but `proton.datetime_array` is None
    - This suggests the proton data is only partially loaded, which needs to be fixed for br_norm calculation to work properly
    - The proton class may need to ensure datetime_array is properly set when sun_dist_rsun data is loaded
+   - **Crucial observation:** Test output showed contradictory behavior:
+     ```
+     'br_norm' is not a recognized attribute, friend!
+     Try one of these: all, br, bt, bn, bmag, pmag, br_norm
+     mag_rtn_4sa has br_norm attribute: True
+     ```
+   - This confirms our earlier suspicion: the __getattr__ method prints an error but doesn't raise AttributeError, causing hasattr() to return True even though the attribute doesn't really exist
+   - This explains why tests expecting br_norm to exist would pass superficially but fail when trying to actually use the value

 ## Push: v2.39